renebarto/baremetal/doc/baremetal-defines.md

 ### USE_PHYSICAL_COUNTER {#BAREMETAL_DEFINES_AND_OPTIONS_IMPORTANT_DEFINES_USE_PHYSICAL_COUNTER}

 Determines whether to use BCM2835 System Timer instead of ARM timer:
-- not defined: User ARM timer
+- not defined: Use ARM timer
 - defined: Use BCM2835 System Timer